liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 Application display templates work similarly to the previously explained site and page templates, but at the portlet level.
-The application display template (ADT) framework allows portal administrators to define custom display templates used to render asset-centric applications, overriding the default display templates.
-For example, you may want to show blog entries horizontally instead of vertically, or list your assets in the asset publisher portlet in different sizes.
-You may be wondering "Why would I want to go away from what Liferay has offered me?" or "Will customizing a portlet's display really help my site?".
+The application display template (ADT) framework allows portal administrators to override the default display templates, defining custom display templates to render asset-centric applications.
+You may be wondering, "Why would I want to go away from what Liferay has offered me?" or "Will customizing a portlet's display really help my site?".

-Let's go through a simple use case where creating a custom ADT would help bolster your site.
-Consider you're customizing the Nosester site and want users to spread ideas to social networks.
-For instance, you want to configure the Wiki portlet for social colloboration with popular social networks like Facebook or Twitter.
+Let's go through a simple use case to illustrate how creating a custom ADT can enhance your site.
+Consider you're customizing the Nosester site and want to allow users to spread ideas to social networks.
+Specifically, you want to configure the Wiki portlet for social colloboration with popular social networks like Facebook or Twitter.
 With the use of ADTs, you're able to launch a template editor, create a custom template which offers sharing capabilites of the wiki to social networks, and enable your portlet to host that template.
-In a sense, ADTs allow you to upgrade your portlet and give you ultimate control over its appearance and functionality in your portal.
+Custom templates allow you to upgrade your portlet and give you ultimate control over its appearance and functionality in your portal.

-The *Application Display Templates* page of the Control Panel directs you to a list of available templates for your portlets to use.
+The *Application Display Templates* page of the Control Panel's Content Menu directs you to a list of available templates for your portlets to use.
 First, you can choose the context of your ADT by selecting the site you want it to reside in.
 This is done in the Control Panel menu.

 ![Figure 3.18: In the Control Panel, you can choose the context in which your application display template resides.](../../images/context-selector.png)

 The *Global* context makes your template available across all sites.
-Furthermore, you can select individual sites to host your ADT.
 If you select the *Global* context, you can view pre-made ADTs that can be used to override default display templates.
 Below is a listing of these portlets and their template descriptions:

 - Wiki: displays social bookmarks and ratings for wiki pages and their child pages.